run-ai/docs/docs/admin/integration/clearml.md

-# Integrate Run:AI with ClearML
+# Integrate Run:ai with ClearML

 [ClearML](https://clear.ml/){target=_blank} is an open-source and commercial platform to manage the ML lifecycle.
-The purpose of this document is to explain how to run Jobs with MLflow using the Run:AI scheduler.
+The purpose of this document is to explain how to run Jobs with MLflow using the Run:ai scheduler.

 ## Overview